vikingair/morfi/README.md

 ```
 Now if we hit the clear button all entered values will be cleared.

+### Testing

+Check out [morfi-test-utils](https://www.npmjs.com/package/morfi-test-utils) to write your tests
+almost as a user would test your form manually.

 ### FAQ

 * Why are there no ready-to-use components exported like `FormSelect`